 If the teaspoon sticks, you can gently release it by moving it a bit or using your fingers to hold the cookie dough down.

 Do this very gently so as not to make the bottom of the cookie indentation too thin or make a hole.
 If you do get a hole or tear, you can easily press the mistake together to fix it.

 Tips for Making Maraschino Cherry Thumbprint Cookies

 - Use a small cookie scoop to make evenly sized cookies.
 I use this small OXO scoop.

-- When dipping the balls in the egg white, use two forks to toss and transfer to the pecans.
+- When dipping the balls in the egg white, use two forks to toss and transfer them to the pecans.
 I use Millican Pecans grown in Texas.

 - Use a 1/4 teaspoon to fill the thumbprint indentations.
 It’s just the right amount.